 We are so excited to be doing this very important work of highlighting the vitality of Indigenous Cultures today, and preserving our cultural knowledge.

 We do this work because we are passionate about cultural preservation and sharing the vitality and vibrancy of indigenous peoples worldwide.
-It is important that Native people have a platform for their stories to feel represented and included in mainstream media, but also for educational purposes.
+It is important that Native people have a platform for their stories to feel represented and included in mainstream media, but also for the purpose of educating our Native and non-native communities about cultures outside of their own.

 Non-Native people should also have the opportunity to properly learn about the roots of this nation by learning about the original stewards of our lands and cultures.
 We need to communicate to viewers that we are strong, resilient and present.
 We are their neighbors, teachers, students, peers, colleagues and friends.